American Youth Soccer: Ron Quinn on What's Right and What's Wrong American Youth Soccer: Ron Quinn on What's Right and What's Wrong

 I believe everyone reading this knows that answer: money.

-There need to be diverse pathways for a child to reach the highest levels; this typically is the recreational or participation model, or the performance model.
-However, the issue is, at what stage — age or ability — should these paths begin or diverge?
-I would contend, certainly, not before the age of 10.
+Diverse pathways are needed for a child to reach the highest levels; this typically involves the recreational or participation model or the performance model.
+However, the issue is, at what stage—age or ability—should these paths begin or diverge?
+I would contend, certainly not before the age of 10.

-We need to take a long-term athlete development approach that addresses participation across the life-span, and not just one for the elite player.
+We need to take a long-term athlete development approach that addresses participation across the life span, not just one for elite players.

 We need to move from prescriptive, joy-stick coaching, to a problem-based learning approach.

-How can we expect to develop players who can solve problems on the field, if we never give them any problems to solve in practice?
-Problem-solving and decision making is a skill, and just like any other soccer skill, needs to be practiced.
-It is only then, that players can begin to create and internalized the game for themselves, so that, the “Game in the Child” emerges.
+How can we expect to develop players who can solve problems on the field if we never give them any problems to solve in practice?
+Problem-solving and decision-making are skills, and just like any other soccer skill, they need to be practiced.
+It is only then that players can begin to create and internalize the game for themselves so that the “Game in the Child” emerges.

 Photo Credit: Youth soccer action shots – Shutterstock.com